Kismuz/btgym/README.md

 ### <a name="news"></a>[News and updates:](#title)

+- 11.07.17: Rendering battle continues: improved stability while low in memory, added environment kwarg `render_enabled=True`; when set to `False`
+             - all renderings are disabled.
+Can help with performance.

 - 5.07.17:  Tensorboard monitoring wrapper added; pyplot memory leak fixed.

 - 30.06.17: EXAMPLES updated with 'Setting up: full throttle' how-to.